 Please check the recipe card at the bottom of the post for exact quantities and detailed instructions (scroll down).

-- Season the shrimp: Rise and pat dry the shrimp with a paper towel.
+Rinse and pat dry the shrimp with a paper towel.
 Season with salt and pepper to taste.
 Set aside.

-- Add veggies: Add onion and red pepper; cook for 5 minutes, stirring occasionally.
+Add onion and red pepper; cook for 5 minutes, stirring occasionally.
 Add garlic; cook 1 minute.

-- Garnish with chopped parsley.
+Garnish with chopped parsley.
 Serve with lemon, if desired.

 Quick Recipe Notes

-Broth This recipe turns out great using chicken broth, but if you want to make it even more special, you can use this Cooking Broth for Valencian Paella.
+Broth: This recipe turns out great using chicken broth, but if you want to make it even more special, you can use this Cooking Broth for Valencian Paella.
 If using paella broth, mix 1 container (4 cups – 1000ml) + 1/2 cup chicken broth.
 You can omit the saffron because it is included in the paella broth.

 Rice: I used Uncle Ben’s original rice (long grain) because it was the one I had on hand, but Paella is supposed to be done with medium-grain rice.
 Some stores, such as Sur La Table and World Market, sell authentic rice for paella.
 You can also find it on Amazon.